 Digital transition of batch payments

 The last three decades of the 20th century saw a major technological advancement that benefited batch payments, making the system more efficient and accessible.
-The biggest breakthrough came in the early 1970s through the late 1980s with the adoption of the automated clearing house (ACH) system, which allowed banks to transact funds with other banking entities, helping to streamline batch payments to vendors and payrolls.
+The biggest breakthrough came in the early 1970s through the late 1980s with the adoption of the automated clearing house (ACH) system, which allowed banks to transact funds with other banking entities, helping to streamline batch payments to vendors and payroll.
 Instead of processing each transaction individually, ACH groups multiple payments into batches, significantly reducing costs and processing time.

 With the advent of digitalization, electronic payment systems began to be integrated into business processes.
 Platforms such as electronic funds transfers (EFT) and automated clearing systems (ACH) enabled organizations to process multiple payments simultaneously, reducing costs and increasing efficiency.